Bachelor of Science (BSc)

 What You Need to Know

 Build a broad foundation with a globally recognized UBC degree in microbiology, which prepares graduates for work in a variety of fields such as public policy, medical sciences, and pollution control.

 Work with renowned faculty researchers exploring topics ranging from gene regulation to immune responses and susceptibility to inflammatory bowel diseases.

-Join the Biology Course Union to build friendships, get involved in advocacy and gain increased access to career resources.
+Join the Microbiology Course Union (MCU) to build friendships, get involved in advocacy and gain increased access to career resources.